nurkiewicz/LazySeq/README.md

 ### Contributions and bug reports

 In the event of finding a bug or missing feature, don't hesitate to open a [new ticket](https://github.com/nurkiewicz/LazySeq/issues) or start [pull request](https://github.com/nurkiewicz/LazySeq/pulls).
 I would also love to see more interesting usages of `LazySeq` in wild.

-## Possible improvements

-* Just like `FixedCons` is used when tail is known up-front, consider `IterableCons` that wraps existing `Iterable` in one node rather than building `FixedCons` hierarchy.
-This can be used for all `concat` methods.

-* Parallel processing support (implementing spliterator?)

 ## License
 This project is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).